Skip to contentSkip to navigationSkip to topbar

 Twilio recommends Compositions to mix all track recordings from a single Room, as it is a refined product that solves the various edge cases of mixing recordings with different start or offset times.
 Only use the approach described here if you have a business reason for not using Compositions.
 The transcoding tools described below are not Twilio products and as such we will not provide support for errors or problems that may arise when developers try to compose Recordings with the following procedure.

-When you record a Twilio Video Group Room, you will most likely end up with multiple individual track recordings once the room is completed.
-By default, when you record a Group Room, Twilio records all participants' audio and video tracks and creates individual recordings for each one of those tracks.
+When you record a Twilio Video Room, you will most likely end up with multiple individual track recordings once the room is completed.
+By default, when you record a Room, Twilio records all participants' audio and video tracks and creates individual recordings for each one of those tracks.
 This provides the flexibility to compose into a single video output and gives control over which particular tracks will be displayed in the final composition.

 (information)